by Andrea M. Darcy

-What does it mean if your mental health care worker or psychiatrist mentions comorbidity when explaining your psychological health?
+What is comorbidity, exactly?
+And what does it mean if your mental health care worker or psychiatrist mentions comorbidity when explaining your psychological health?

 What is comorbidity?

 Comorbidity means that you don’t just have one diagnosable mental health issue, but the symptoms of two or more disorders.